Streaming 4D Visual Geometry Transformer: Proposed Approach

 \subsection{Distillation-Based Training}

-\textbf{Knowledge Distillation.} In causal models, relying only on historical and current frames for processing may lead to error accumulation, especially in long-term sequences.
-To address this, we introduce a knowledge distillation strategy, where a teacher model uses global attention to guide the causal student model.
-The teacher processes all frames in the sequence to captures richer context, while the student is limited to the current and previous frames.
-The use of knowledge distillation enables the student model to approximate the teacher to maintain high accuracy with higher efficiency.
+\textbf{Knowledge Distillation.} To efficiently train our causal streaming architecture under limited computational resources, we employ a knowledge distillation (KD) strategy that transfers the geometric understanding of the bidirectional VGGT~\citep{wang2025vggtvisualgeometrygrounded} teacher into the causal student.
+Although causal transformers are naturally suited for low-latency inference, scalable training across datasets typically requires substantial annotation resources and engineering, which KD effectively avoids by enabling supervision without full ground-truth labels or per-dataset processing.

+The VGGT teacher provides dense pseudo-labels for camera parameters, depth, point maps, and tracks, thereby unifying supervision across tasks and datasets.
+Its soft predictions and confidence estimates further offer uncertainty-aware guidance that stabilizes optimization and improves robustness, consistent with prior KD findings~\citep{furlanello2018born, romero2014fitnets}.

+A key advantage of this strategy is the improvement in training efficiency.
+By inheriting the geometric priors and multi-view consistency of the teacher, the student achieves high-quality performance with far fewer GPU hours compared to training on full annotations.
+As shown in Section~\ref{sec:ablation}, under the same training time and computational budget, removing distillation leads to notable accuracy degradation, whereas the distilled student attains teacher-level performance while retaining the causal and streaming properties required for low-latency 3D perception.

-\textbf{Training Loss.} We follow the loss design from VGGT~\cite{wang2025vggtvisualgeometrygrounded} but introduce a key difference: we use the output of a teacher model as pseudo-ground truth (pseudo-GT) to supervise our causal student model.
-This strategy helps mitigate error accumulation, which arises in causal models that only have access to current and historical frames.
-The loss function is shown as:
+\textbf{Training Loss.} We follow the loss design from VGGT~\citep{wang2025vggtvisualgeometrygrounded} but introduce a key difference: we use the output of a teacher model as pseudo-ground truth to supervise our causal student model.
+The teacher’s soft targets and confidence estimates act as effective regularizers, improving robustness and generalization The loss function is:

 The camera loss \(L_{\text{camera}}\) supervises the predicted camera parameters \( \hat{g}_i \) by comparing them to the ground-truth camera parameters \( g_i \).
 This is done using the Huber loss function: